stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 relevant search results.

-Similarly, if you only search for wom**an**, you will potentially miss out on the all the texts that mention wom**en**.
-However, using the wild card asterisk you will search both terms simultaneously, gathering all the relevant results.
+Similarly, if you only search for wom**an**, you will potentially miss out on the all the texts that mention wom**en** or wom**y**n.
+Or imagine that you are doing research on a certain type of organization.
+It would be wise to search for **organi?ation**, since much of the English-speaking world spells the word with an "s" instead of a "z" as we do here in the US.
+Without this, your research may become skewed to favor the literature on US-based institutions.
+However, using the wild card `?` you will search all spellings simultaneously, gathering all the relevant results. *The question mark wild card should be used to replace a single letter only*.

  To illustrate, look at these two searches on the JSTOR database: